isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-03-20-post-Singapore's Top Cheerleaders Bring It On At The National Cheerleading Championships 2011.md

 | COMPETITIVE - PRIMARY                 | 1ST - St Hilda's Shooting Stars (St Hilda's Primary School) <br>2ND - MG Dazzlers (Methodist Girls' Primary School) <br>3RD - Kranji Kougars (Kranji Primary School) |
 | COMPETITIVE - HIGH SCHOOL             | 1ST - SP Gusto (Singapore Polytechnic) <br>2ND - Magnum Force (Ngee Ann Polytechnic) <br>3RD - RP Rexaz (Republic Polytechnic)                                       |
 | COMPETITIVE - OPEN                    | 1ST - Wildcards  <br>2ND - KR Steppers (Kent Ridge Hall - National University of Singapore) <br>3RD - NTU Aces (Nanyang Technological University)                    |

----

-**About the Singapore Sports Council**<br>
-Formed in 1973, the Singapore Sports Council (SSC) is tasked with developing a holistic sports culture for the nation.
-The SSC creates opportunities for people to excel in sports; opportunities for people to be engaged in sports as, coaches, officials, volunteers or fans; and opportunities for people to do business in sports as sponsors and investors.
-The SSC has changed the way Singaporeans view and participate in sports.
-Through sports, we now have an enhanced national identity thanks to our sports participation programmes; greater national pride as a result of high performance results at international and regional games; and more diversified economic stability through our vibrant sports industry initiatives.

-**About Let's Play**<br>
-Let's Play is a nation-wide movement by the Singapore Sports Council to encourage everyone in Singapore to embrace sports as a lifestyle choice.
-Sports, while also fun, offers health and social benefits.
-Let's Play seeks to connect, energise and enrich everyone from all walks of life through the many aspects of sports, be it playing, watching, cheering or volunteering.
-For more information on Let's Play, please visit [www.sportsingapore.gov.sg](https://www.sportsingapore.gov.sg).